-- Run outdoors with heart rate at least two times per week, or ride with heart rate and power at least two times per week.
-After using the device for one week, your training status should be available. - Record all of your fitness activities on this device, allowing it to learn about your performance.
+- At least two times per week, run or ride outdoors with a power meter, and reach a heart rate higher than 70% of your maximum heart rate for at least 10 minutes. - After using the device for one week, your training status should be available. - Record all of your fitness activities on this device, or enable the Physio TrueUpTM feature, allowing your device to learn about your performance (Syncing Activities and Performance Measurements, page 14).